Vaddey Ratner: Personal life

 Vaddey Ratner (née Vaddey Ayuravann Sisowath) is a war refugee and a survivor of the Khmer Rouge genocide.
-Born into the Sisowath line of the royal family in Cambodia, Ratner was five years old when the Khmer Rouge seized power in 1975, and for the next four years, like her fellow countrymen, she and her family endured forced labor, starvation, and violent persecution.
+Born into the Sisowath line of the royal family in Cambodia, Ratner was five years old when the Khmer Rouge seized power in 1975, and for the next four years, she and her family endured forced labor, starvation, and violent persecution.
 In 1979, after the Khmer Rouge regime collapsed, she and her mother survived, while the rest of her immediate family had perished, along with more than a million other Cambodians.
-Shortly after, the two fled Cambodia and escaped across the border to the Khao I Dang refugee camp in Thailand.
+Shortly after, the two fled Cambodia, escaping across the border to the Khao I Dang refugee camp in Thailand.
 In 1981, she immigrated to the United States and lived with her mother in Missouri.
 After graduating from high school as her class valedictorian in 1990, Ratner attended Cornell University, where she graduated summa cum laude, specializing in Asian history and literature.